SAfe 4.5 has been released in June and brings some new features.

 New Delivery Pipeline

-Probably the most important addition is the Delivery Pipeline.
+Probably the most important enhancement is the Delivery Pipeline.

-It is still built on the mantra of “Develop on Cadence, Release on Demand”, which is designed to ensure that the system is ready to deliver at any time.
+It still builds on the “Develop on Cadence, Release on Demand” mantra, which is designed to ensure that the system is ready to deliver at any time.

-Apparently, however, this has not been done successfully in every implementation to date, so a lot of care now goes into detailing what a successful pipeline needs to look like.
+Apparently, however, this has not been done successfully in every implementation so far, so a lot of care now goes into describing in detail what a successful pipeline must look like.

 The description elements are

-- Continuous Exploration, where it is ensured that new market and customer requirements are regularly considered and that new epics or features are found in cooperation with customers and other stakeholders.
+- Continuous Exploration, where it is ensured that new market and customer requirements are regularly considered and that new epic or features are found in cooperation with customers and other stakeholders

-- Continuous Deployment, the infrastructure that ensures that new features can be delivered reliably, in high quality, and in small increments to a staging environment.
+- Continuous Deployment, the infrastructure that ensures that new features can also be delivered reliably, in high quality, and in small increments up to a staging environment.